hubenchang0515/Cryptography/README.md

 # Cryptography
-A simple cryptography library of programming luanguage C
+A simple cryptography hash functions library of C programming luanguage.
 * Only work in LITTLE_ENDIAN machine.

 ## Note